Public Space Protection Orders

 The duration of a PSPO can be up to 3 years at which time they are reviewed, and a decision will be made about whether the PSPO is still fit for purpose.
 At this time, an application to extend or vary an application can be made.

-Prohibit - Use of pony and trap carriages on the A40 Dual carriageway East/Westbound from Downs Road bridge in Witney to Asthall roundabout in Burford.
+This Order prohibits the use of pony and trap carriages for racing and time trials on a specified section of the A40 that extends from Downs Road Bridge in Witney to Asthall roundabout, Burford.